ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       which should be supported with the new ARCore v1.0.0.
       (https://developers.google.com/ar/discover/#supported_devices)

       - Fast movements, featureless white areas and poorly lit areas can affect the quality of tracking severely.
+      When the app starts it takes 3-5 seconds for ARCore to detect a plain at this stage it is best to stay still and onle move slightly from left to right.
+      After the tracking is initialised slowly move and look once around your room to allow ARCore to scann the area.
+      Now the tracking should be stable enought for faster head movements.

 ++ ARCore1.0InsideOutPositionalTracking.rar is a working Unity project you can use to build your own app with positional tracking enabled.
 You have to unzip it before importing it to Unity 2017.3.1f1 or later.